CALL: 512-795-2225

 The primary purpose of posterior lumbar interbody fusion is to stabilize the spine (stop the motion) by restoring the disc height and alignment with metal cages and fusing the vertebra together using the patient’s own bone or a genetically engineered substance known as Bone Morphogenetic Protein (BMP).

 Where does the bone for fusion come from?
-Is one option better than the other?

 There are currently two primary alternative sources for the bone needed for the spinal fusion.
 Traditionally, some of the patient’s own bone has been harvested from the iliac crest (pelvic bone).
 This technique produces excellent results for the fusion.